filbs111/webgl-reflections/readme.txt

-draw player at "opposite" spot in other world use "discard" in frag shader to not draw parts inside ball when near portal surface (eg near half in/out of portal), have tendency to orbit portal (when try to move along surface of ball, pointing direction should turn)
+draw player at "opposite" spot in other world use "discard" in frag shader to not draw parts inside ball when near portal surface (eg near half in/out of portal), have tendency to orbit portal (when try to move along surface of ball, pointing direction should turn) ability to shoot bullets and see them go through portal

 todo:
 draw sphere without near clip? apparently not a standard gl option - should work around. https://www.opengl.org/archives/resources/faq/technical/clipping.htm